Semi-Supervised Federated Peer Learning for Skin Lesion Classification: Experiments and Results

-\paragraph{ \textbf{FedPerl:}} The classification results (\cf Table~\ref{table1}) reconfirms the recent findings that \verb!FedAvg! significantly outperforms the local models with relative improvement (RI) up to $19.74\%$ (see Local/FixMatch vs. \verb!FedAvg!).
-Interestingly, both lower \verb!FedAvg! and \verb!FedAvg! $\ddagger$ (\verb!SSFL!) outperform the local SSL, and the local upper bound, respectively.
-This suggests aggregating knowledge across different clients is more beneficial than exploring local unlabeled or labeled data, respectively. \paragraph{ \textbf{FedPerl:}} Next, we present \verb!FedPerl! results without PA (denoted as w/o PA).
-Table \ref{table1} shows that utilizing peer learning improves local lower model with RI between $14.53\%$ and $15.46\%$.
-For example, all \verb!FedPerl! models outperform the local upper bound by $2.9\%$, and (\verb!SSFL!) \verb!FedAvg!$\ddagger$ ($\sim$ Yang~\etal\cite{yang2021federated}), which is a special case of \verb!FedPerl! when $T=0$, by $1.8\%$.
-Interestingly, the results of \verb!FedPerl! for different committee size (number of peers $T$) are comparable, whereas communication cost is increasing proportionally with $T$ over the standard \verb!FedAvg! (see AC in Table \ref{table1}).
-The results suggest sharing one similar peer ($T=1$) is sufficient to achieve remarkable improvement with minimal communication cost, yet, at the cost of the privacy.
-Next, we present the anonymized peer results in Table \ref{table1}.
-In general, all models show a comparable or slightly better performance ($T=5$) when compared to the \verb!FedPerl! without PA.
-Interestingly, we obtain comparable performance while still better in preserving the privacy and reducing the communication cost $O(1)$ regardless the committee size $T$.
-This is because while we anonymize the peers, we ensemble the learned knowledge from many peers into a single model.
-The results confirm the superiority of \verb!FedPerl!.
+\paragraph{ \textbf{Federated Learning Results}} In this section, we present the federated learning classification results before applying our method \ie without peer learning nor PA.
+The results in Table~\ref{table1} proves the current findings that \verb!FedAvg! outperforms the local models significantly.
+For example, see Local/\verb!FixMatch! vs. \verb!FedAvg!, the obtained F1-score are 0.647 and 0.698, 0.664 and 0.734, and 0.726 and 0.773, respectively, with relative improvement (RI) up to $19.74\%$.
+Interestingly, both lower \verb!FedAvg! and \verb!FedAvg! $\ddagger$ (\verb!SSFL!) models exceed the local SSL and upper bound models, respectively.
+That implies aggregating knowledge across different clients is more beneficial than exploiting local unlabeled or labeled data individually.
+Next, we discuss \verb!FedPerl! results at different values of $T$. \paragraph{ \textbf{FedPerl results without PA}} The results of \verb!FedPerl! without applying peer anonymization is shown in Table \ref{table1} (denoted as w/o PA).
+The first concluding remarks reveal that peer learning enhances the local models.
+For illustration, our method outperforms the lower model with RI between $14.53\%$ and $15.46\%$.
+Further, \verb!FedPerl! exceeds (\verb!SSFL!) \verb!FedAvg!$\dagger$~\citep{yang2021federated} and \verb!FedMatch!~\citep{jeong2020federated} by $1.8\%$ and $1.08\%$, respectively.
+Moreover, our approach better than the local upper bound by $2.9\%$.
+Note that \verb!SSFL! is considered a special case of \verb!FedPerl! when $T=0$.
+In addition, \verb!FedPerl! results at a different number of peers $T$ (committee size) are comparable, while the communication cost, comparing to the standard \verb!SSFL!, increases proportionally with the increasing value of $T$ (see AC in Table \ref{table1}).
+Note that, the additional cost is calculated with respect to the baseline (\verb!SSFL!).
+For simplicity, we assume the initial cost for the \verb!SSFL! is 0\%.
+Finally, the results imply that employing one similar peer ($T=1$) is adequate to obtain remarkable enhancement with minimal communication cost, yet, at the loss of privacy.
+To address this, we propose \textbf{peers anonymization} technique. \paragraph{ \textbf{FedPerl results}} After applying the peer anonymization, all models show a similar or slightly better performance when compared to the previous results (\ie w/o PA), \cf Table \ref{table1}.
+Yet, the new models enhance the baseline's performance, while still being better at hiding clients' identities and reducing the communication cost $O(1)$ regardless of the committee size $T$.
+Interestingly, applying peer anonymization not only enhances \verb!FedPerl!, but also the \verb!FedMatch! method.
+Specifically, the F1-score increases from 0.739 to 0.745, see \verb!FedMatch! vs. \verb!FedMatch+! in Table~\ref{table1}.
+Note that the additional advantages of \verb!FedMatch!+ over \verb!FedMatch! are the anonymized peer and the communication cost.
+The improvement of performance is attributed to the carefully designed strategy of creating the anonymized peer, such that the learned knowledge from many models ensembled into a single model.
+The results confirm the superiority of \verb!FedPerl!, and show that our peer anonymization is orthogonal and can be easily integrated into other methods without additional complexity. \tariq{ In Fig.~\ref{figAccLog}, we show the accuracy performance during the training.
+While we notice that similar clients have achieved similar training behavior, no further improvement in the last stages of the training was observed for all clients.
+For example, the accuracy for the clients 0-4 between 75-65, while it is between 80-90 for the clients 5-7.
+Client 9 achieved accuracy that is similar to clients 0-4.
+However, the best accuracy for client 8 was achieved in the middle of the training.
+This suggests handling Out-of-Distribution clients in federated learning has to be further investigated.}